West Virginia School Choice Roadmap

 West Virginia families can also choose to homeschool, which allows for high levels of customized learning and flexibility.
 All 50 states allow the process of parents educating students at home.

-West Virginia Learning Pods
+West Virginia Microschools and Mix-and-Match Learning

 West Virginia law defines a microschool as “a school initiated by one or more teachers or an entity created to operate a school that charges tuition for the students who enroll and is an alternative to enrolling in a public school, private school, homeschool, or learning pod.”

-Families participating in learning pods or microschools are exempt from compulsory school attendance, but must meet certain requirements.
+In West Virginia, families participating in learning pods or microschools are exempt from compulsory school attendance, but must meet certain requirements.
 For example, parents must notify the county superintendent or county board of their intent to participate in a learning pod or microschool, and students must complete annual assessments that are submitted to the county superintendent.
+With approval from their county board, students participating in a learning pod or microschool in West Virginia may participate in part-time classes at their local school.

-Education Resources for West Virginia Parents
+West Virginia Parents

 For additional information about school choices in West Virginia, visit these resources: